Skip to content

 3. Pursuing an MPA complementary/dual degree can help you succeed in today’s complex and interdisciplinary professional world.

 What if you're passionate about working in the nonprofit sector but recognize that you need practical business knowledge to succeed?
 Further, are you torn between envisioning yourself as a high-powered corporate executive or an impact-oriented nonprofit leader?
 The skills required for each are less mutually exclusive than you might think.
 For example, being business-savvy is essential to running a nonprofit organization.
-According to one source, three of the seven key nonprofit leadership skills are financial management, fundraising, and human resourcing — concrete, practical skills that are also vital to running a successful business.
+Some key nonprofit leadership skills include financial management, fundraising, and human resourcing — concrete, practical skills that are also vital to running a successful business.

 Similarly, having an acute sense of how best to navigate the public sphere can make you an exceptional business leader.
 Did you know that approximately 70 percent of millennial consumers report that they will spend more on brands that support a cause they care about?
 In today’s corporate world, accountability, transparency, and equity are becoming increasingly important when it comes to making a profit, and choosing an Ivy League MPA dual degree program will give you the sought-after skills needed to connect a cause or a brand to your target audience.